 The primary focus of construction stormwater planning is to prevent sediment and other pollutants associated with construction activity from impacting soil, air, and water quality.
 Such impacts not only have environmental implications, but can also increase project costs through regulatory and legal fines, and through repair of site damage and delays to project delivery.

 The 2016 Stormwater Code (SMC 22.800-22.808) and associated Directors’ Rules have been revised to account for advances in urban stormwater runoff management practices.
 These regulations are in place to protect life, property, public health and the environment from the adverse impacts of urban stormwater runoff.
 Adverse impacts can include flooding, pollution, landslides and erosion.

-Construction Stormwater and Erosion Control Plans (CSCP) are prepared and submitted in accordance with subsection 22.805.020.D. required to adequately and systematically identify and minimize project risk.
-The CSCP is needed to satisfy the construction stormwater pollution prevention requirements for all projects that require stormwater site plans.
+Standard Construction Stormwater Control and Soil Amendment Plans are prepared and submitted in accordance with subsection 22.805.020.D. required to adequately and systematically identify and minimize project risk.
+This plan is needed to satisfy the construction stormwater pollution prevention requirements for all projects that require stormwater site plans.